rad-security/kbom/README.md

 The high level object model can be found [here](docs/schema.md).

+## Supported Kubernetes Versions

+We have tested *kbom* with all versions newer than *v1.19*, and can confirm that it is fully compatible with each of these versions.
+This means that you can use our tool with confidence, knowing that it has been thoroughly tested with.

+## Supported Cloud Providers

+We have tested our tool with all of the main cloud providers, including `Azure`, `AWS`, and `Google Cloud`.
+Of course it's possible to generate `kbom` file for any K8s cluster, but please have in mind that in some cases not all metadata entries will be set.

 ## Contributing

 KBOM is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 See the [CONTRIBUTING](CONTRIBUTING.md) file for details.